iotexproject/dev-portal-content/academy/w3bstream-rpi-quickstart.md

 cmake -DGIT_SUBMODULE_UPDATE=ON -S ./ -B ./build-out
 ```

 This will clone the required Git submodules and generate the build files in the `build-out` directory.

-3. Run the following command to build the example Quick Start application:
+3. Run the following command to build the example application:

 ```bash
 cmake --build build-out --target my-firmware
 ```

-This will compile the source code and generate an executable in the `build-out` directory called `example-quick-start-rpi`.
+This will compile the source code and generate an executable in the `build-out` directory called `my-firmware` (or any oter name you configured in your CMake.txt.

 ### Running the Application: Sending Data to w3bstream